tarantool/doc/doc/reference/reference_rock/vshard/vshard-router.rst

     :param argument_list: an array of the function's arguments
     :param options:

         * ``timeout`` - a request timeout, in seconds.
-In case the ``router`` cannot identify a shard with the bucket id, the operation will be repeated until the timeout is reached.
+If the ``router`` cannot identify a shard with the bucket id, the operation will be repeated until the timeout is reached.
           ``timeout`` is the only supported option.
 It is applied to the entire call.

     ..  important::

         Do not use big timeout (longer than minutes) for ``map_callrw()``.
 The router tries to block the bucket moves for the given timeout on all storages.
-In case of failure, the block remains for the entire timeout.
+On failure, the block remains for the entire timeout.

     :Return:

-    *   On success: a map with replicaset UUIDs (keys) and results of the user's function (values), like this:
+    *   On success: a map with replicaset UUIDs (keys) and results of the user's function (values).

         ..  code-block:: lua